garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     * - Sr. No.
       - Description
     * - | (1)
-      - | Amongst the entities matching the dynamic conditions, define the query method to fetch the entities corresponding to the specified page.
+      - | Define the query method to fetch the entities corresponding to the specified page, amongst the entities matching the dynamic conditions.

 - Custom Repository class